Maitre-Pangolin/maitre-pangolin/README.md

 I'm Martin, a JS Full-Stack developer living in Montreal.

 🌱 After being an aerospace engineer for years, I decided to take my career in a new direction and deep dive into web development.
-Definitely the best decision of 2021, I have leared a ton of fascinating things and I am now working primarily as a back-end software developper at Heyday By Hootsuite
+Definitely the best decision of 2021, I have leared a ton of fascinating things and I am now working as a back-end software developer at Heyday By Hootsuite

 Current Roadmap:
 - ~~**2020: Survive a global pandemy**~~
 - ~~**2021: Gain a deep understanding of MERN/PERN stacks and perfect my coding skills**~~
 - ~~**2022: Become a professional web developer!**~~ Got hired at Heyday.ai as a back-end software engineer
-- Keep learning and improving
+- Keep learning and improving - Currently training for AWS Solutions Architect - Associate Certification

 🎨 As a digital artist, I also create numerical art ranging from interactive art installations to drawings pen plotted with my trusty AxiDraw.
 You can find some of my work on [Instagram](https://www.instagram.com/croc0smos/).